Policy on Withdrawal and Resignation

 Students who plan to enroll in subsequent semesters or summer terms following a medical resignation will be required to submit medical documentation from a licensed health care provider which indicates readiness to return to an academic environment.
 Additionally, academic units reserve the right to request further documentation and/or other requirements specific to the student’s individual program of study.
 All documentation will be submitted to the Auburn Cares office and is kept confidential.
 A hold will be placed on the student’s registration until this documentation is submitted.
 If the student has already registered for the following semester, the schedule will be dropped if documentation is not submitted by a specified date and/or the student has not contacted the Auburn Cares office.

 Retroactive dating refers to establishing an effective date for withdrawal or resignation before the date that one is filling out the form, often, prior to withdrawal deadline.
 For retroactive dating to be allowed, there must be a compelling reason that the forms were unable to be filed at the requested effective date.

-Retroactive withdrawals/ resignations are most frequently initiated when a student has documentation from a health professional (doctor/ psychologist, etc.) verifying a medical condition, which is confirmed by the Office of Accessibility, and the medical condition prevented the student from withdrawing or resigning on the effective date.
+Retroactive withdrawals/ resignations are most frequently initiated when a student has documentation from a health professional (doctor/ psychologist, etc.) verifying a medical condition, which is confirmed by the Auburn Cares office, and the medical condition prevented the student from withdrawing or resigning on the effective date.

 If the retroactive withdrawal/ resignation is based upon a non-medical justification/ explanation, the associate dean follows the procedures for all other (non-medical) withdrawals/ resignations, gathering information from the instructors and submitting the documentation to the designee from the Office of the Provost.
 The Provost’s designee will determine why the student was unable to resign in a timely manner and if an earlier effective date is warranted.